K-P-creator/RealtimeAudioVis/readme.md

 ### Tests

-The testing suite for AudioVis is still in development.
-I am using GoogleTest (gtest) for the test framework.
-Right now we test for proper construction of the AudioManager, and for expected output of 0 magnitudes given an input of a silent audio sample.
+The testing suite for AudioVis uses the Google Test framework.
+There is a limited number of tests at the moment, but more are planned.
+There is a test executable available to run in the build directory after building.
+I'm still working on configuring CI with github actions.